CSE142/Home/use-a-different-github-account.md

-# How To Switch Github Account That Github Uses
+# How To Switch Github Account That Gradescope Uses

 1. Login to old github account.